Skip main navigation

 5. In a tort action (lawsuit), limitations on certain wage and medical benefits afforded under the Act will not apply.

-17. So, the bottom line is depending on his or her status under the law--a real estate broker, agent or salesperson may or may not be an employee for worker's compensation purposes?
+17. So, the bottom line is depending on their status under the law--a real estate broker, agent or salesperson may or may not be an employee for worker's compensation purposes?

 2. Not exempt under s.
 452.38, Wis.
-Stats., but is an independent contractor: The worker is not an employee for worker's compensation purposes if the real estate broker, agent or salesperson is not working under a written agreement with a firm that provides he or she shall not be treated as an employee for federal and state tax purposes and/or less that 75% of the compensation related to sales or other output in a calendar year, paid pursuant to the written agreement is directly related to the brokerage services performed broker, agent or salesperson on behalf of the firm, but he or she meets the 9-point independent contractor test under s.
+Stats., but is an independent contractor: The worker is not an employee for worker's compensation purposes if the real estate broker, agent or salesperson is not working under a written agreement with a firm that provides they shall not be treated as an employee for federal and state tax purposes and/or less that 75% of the compensation related to sales or other output in a calendar year, paid pursuant to the written agreement is directly related to the brokerage services performed broker, agent or salesperson on behalf of the firm, but they meet the 9-point independent contractor test under s.
 102.07(8), Wis.
 Stats.

 3. Not exempt under s.
 452.38, Wis.
-Stats., and not an independent contractor: The worker is an employee for worker's compensation purposes if the real estate broker, agent or salesperson is not working under a written agreement with a firm that provides he or she shall not be treated as an employee for federal and state tax purposes and/or less that 75% of the compensation related to sales or other output in a calendar year, paid pursuant to the written agreement is directly related to the brokerage services performed broker, agent or salesperson on behalf of the firm and if he or she does not meet the 9-point independent contractor test under s.
+Stats., and not an independent contractor: The worker is an employee for worker's compensation purposes if the real estate broker, agent or salesperson is not working under a written agreement with a firm that provides they shall not be treated as an employee for federal and state tax purposes and/or less that 75% of the compensation related to sales or other output in a calendar year, paid pursuant to the written agreement is directly related to the brokerage services performed broker, agent or salesperson on behalf of the firm and if they do not meet the 9-point independent contractor test under s.
 102.07(8), Wis.
 Stats.
 The firm (employer) is required to have worker's compensation insurance if subject under s.
 102.04 (1), Wis.
 Stats.

 4. Voluntarily covered by the firm under s.
 102.078 (1), Wis.
 Stats.: The worker is an employee for worker's compensation purposes if the firm elects to voluntarily cover the real estate broker, agent or salesperson as an employee for worker's compensation purposes by endorsement on its worker's compensation insurance policy.